Easy Window Project Fireplace Decor

 Small Wooden Brackets

-I got a great deal on these wooden brackets before Vendors’ closed.
+I got a great deal on these wooden brackets before Vendors closed.
 I’ve been waiting for the perfect project!
-They were already white, but I gave them a fresh coat to make sure they matched the window for the fireplace.
+They were already white, but I gave them a fresh coat to ensure they matched the fireplace window.

 Spray Paint Hardware

-Due to some windy weather, I had to place the hardware in a cardboard box in order to use the spray paint.
-I really liked how the original black hardware looked, I decided to stay with the contrasting black.
+Due to windy weather, I had to place the hardware in a cardboard box to use the spray paint.
+I really liked how the original black hardware looked, so I decided to stay with the contrasting black.

 Scrape Paint from Window Project Glass